drivendataorg/deon/README.md

                         [ascii, html, jupyter, markdown, rmarkdown, rst].
                         Ignored and file extension used if --output is passed.
   -o, --output PATH     Output file path.
 Extension can be one of [.txt, .html,
-                        .ipynb, .md, .rmd, .rst] The checklist is appended if the file exists.
+                        .ipynb, .md, .rmd, .rst].
+The checklist is appended if the file exists.
   -w, --overwrite       Overwrite output file if it exists.
+Default is False,
-                        Default is False , which will append to existing file.
+                        which will append to existing file.
+  -m, --multicell       For use with Jupyter format only.
+Write checklist with
+                        multiple cells, one item per cell.
+Default is False, which will write the checklist in a single cell.
   --help                Show this message and exit.

 ```